axibase/atsd-use-cases/tutorials/docker-monitoring/README.md

 ATSD allows you to automate and optimize a number of tasks:

 * Store detailed operational metrics for years without precision loss.
-* Datamine these metrics to predict problems and uncover hidden opportunities.
+* Data mine these metrics to predict problems and uncover hidden opportunities.
 * Improve precision of capacity planning and performance monitoring.

 Axibase is focused on three crucial points with respect to performance monitoring: